Adedayo-Adenugba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is a readme file
+this readme is for the 0-helloworld project